zohirben/WCP2-Platform/README.md

-# World Cup Morocco Platform
+# Moroccan Experience Platform

-A comprehensive platform for the World Cup in Morocco, providing information about matches, accommodations, restaurants, and transportation options.
+A comprehensive platform providing information about Moroccan culture, accommodations, restaurants, and transportation options for travelers.

 ## Overview

-The World Cup Morocco Platform is a Next.js application that showcases Moroccan culture and provides essential information for World Cup visitors.
+The Moroccan Experience platform is a Next.js application that showcases Moroccan culture and provides essential information for visitors.
 The platform features a distinctive design inspired by traditional Moroccan geometric patterns (zellij) and uses a color scheme based on the Moroccan flag.

 ## Quickstart